sequenceiq/blog/source/_posts/2014-08-05-launch-docker-containers-on-azure.markdown

 ```shell
 CMD="docker run -d -e SERF_JOIN_IP=$AMBARI_SERVER_IP --net=host --name ${NODE_PREFIX}${INSTANCE_IDX} --entrypoint /usr/local/serf/bin/start-serf-agent.sh  $IMAGE $AMBARI_ROLE"
 ```

+*Note: for cloud based clusters we are giving up on the bridged based network - mostly due to Azure's networking limitations, and will use the `net=host` solution.
+The bridged network will still be a supported solution, though we are using it mostly with bare metal or multi container/host solutions.*

 Azure has (comparing with Amazon’s AWS or Google’s Cloud compute) an `uncommon` network setup and supports limited flexibility - in order to overcome these, and still have a dynamic Hadoop cluster different scenarios / use cases requires different Docker networking - that is quite a large **undocumented** topic which we will cover in our next blog posts - in particular the issues, differences and solutions to use Docker on different cloud providers.
 While we have briefly have talked about [Serf](http://sequenceiq.com/cloudbreak/#technology) in the [Cloudbreak](https://cloudbreak.sequenceiq.com) documentation, we will enter in deep technical details in our next posts as well.
 Should you be interested in these make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook) for updates.